ifoxfoot/fqacalc/README.md

-- **plot_id**: A character string representing the column in `x` that contains plot identification values. `plot_id` is a required argument in `plot_summary`, where it acts as a grouping variable. `plot_id` is optional for cover-weighted functions and frequency functions.
+- **plot_id**: A character string representing the column in `x` that contains plot identification values. `plot_id` is a required argument in `plot_summary`, where it acts as a grouping variable. `plot_id` is optional but recommended for cover-weighted functions and frequency functions.
 If `plot_id` is set in a cover-weighted function or a frequency function, it only prevents duplicates from occurring in the same plot.
 It does not act as a grouping variable.

 #### Functions